ChristineEC/P3python/README.md

 Hangman is a python terminal game played in Code Institute's mock terminal in Heroku.

 ## How to play the game
 The player must guess all of the letters of a word of a given length, chosen at random, before a complete stick-figure body appears below the gallows.
 Each wrong guess adds a new body part.
 Each correct guess is displayed in its proper place, with underscores to represent any letters as-yet unguessed.
 If the player guesses all of the letters, that is, the whole word, before they're hung, they win.
-Otherwise, well,they're hung and they lose.
+Otherwise, well, they're hung and they lose.
 Either way, they can play again and again, to their heart's delight.
 In this version, win or lose, when they quit the game, they walk away in one piece with a friendly goodbye.

+## Design
+The design of the game was kept purposefully simple.
+As a lover of word games, I don't like to be distracted by a lot of busy graphics.
+I considered adding some ascii art or ascii word art to the project, but I personally find some of it to be so visually overwhelming as to cause atual discomfort, so I chose to cater to those with similar tastes to mine.
+(That said, I think that the addition of color would be beneficial to the user experience in a new iteration.)
+One aspect of the design I did feel was important, though, was the hangman art.
+While the hangman art I created is simple, I feel that the humorous messages that accompany each hangman state definitely enhance the user experience.
+I also chose to program out the possibility of the game using words of length less than four.
+I just think there is something inherently boring and pointless and frustrating about playing hangman with a three letter word.
+Just ask Kay, our facilitator.
+She had 10 tries in the game she showed us and still didn't guess the word!

 ## User experience